 ‘The brightest kid’

 More than 100 people showed up for the birthday party at St. Joe’s Prep, family from all over the country and friends who had drifted apart after the shooting.
 Some hadn’t seen Smith in years.
-It was too painful, they said, to replace reality with their memories.
+It was too painful, they said, to let reality replace their memories.

 Some were shocked that he’d lived so long.